Nope, not a recipes blog.

 Why can’t life be delicious?
 When I’m happy life is sweet, when I’m grouchy it turns sour.
 Although I do have my moments, most of the times you’ll hear me contently and enthusiastically pronounce “Ahhh… It’s been delicious!”* (For more on the etymology of this construction, see the footnote.)

-I’m a relocated 30-year old Eastern European, married to a 45-year old American of Yugoslavian and Scottish ancestry (he loves it when this comes up), mommy to a beautiful 8-month old baby boy (despite all my prayers, hail-maries and offerings, he was born in February 2013; I tried real hard for a Leo girl…) and an anxious 5-year old red-haired golden retriever.
-It’s been ten months since we’ve moved to the cutest beach town of all, on the awesome coast of Southern California.
+I’m a relocated 30-something-year old Eastern European, married to a 40-something-year old American of Scottish ancestry (he loves it when this comes up), mommy to a couple beautiful boys born 2013 and 2015 (despite all my prayers, hail-maries and offerings, they both were born in the winter months; I tried real hard for Leos… Leo girls…) and an anxious red-haired golden retriever born in 2008.
+It’s been a few years now since we’ve moved to the cutest beach town of all, on the awesome coast of Southern California.
 We are finally home.

 I strongly dislike fake people; snobs and braggers, too; animal abuse, suffering old people, and unhappy children make me cry (among maaaany other things, crying is one of my favorite pastimes); depending on their size, spiders can really make me sick (I would still live in the outdoors, with a can of HotShot in hand); don’t snore next to me, it drives me crazy; I have little if any patience for idiots behind the steering wheel.